Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/relationship/rigid_body_joint.rst

    (in the physical engine of the BGE).

 Display Pivot
-   When enabled, this will draw the pivot of the joint in the 3D views.
+   When enabled, this will draw the pivot of the joint in the 3D Views.
    Most useful, especially with the *Generic 6DOF* joint type!

 Pivot